jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo.html img="/my-story/pictures/s18/6.JPG" size="60%" caption="Winning the smash doubles tournament after winning 2 sets from losers bracket." %}

 I also attended a hackathon called "RedBull Adrenalan".
 It was a crazy gaming tournament and hackathon crossover.
-The photos I got were pretty sick.
+The photos I got were pretty sick from the event with the gaming logos and overall aesthetics of the venue.

 {% include photo.html img="/my-story/pictures/s18/7.JPG" size="60%" height="60%" caption="Gaming setups at the tournament" %}